Joel-Barratt/CDC-Complete-Cyclospora-typing-workflow-ALPHA-TEST/README.md

 ## Deployment

 <!-- need to update once on SciComp and CDCgov github -->
 Organisations wishing to participate in the _Cyclospora cayetanensis_ genotyping network based at the US Centers for Disease Control and Prevention (CDC) should contact CDC for instructions on how they can participate.
-Please send email correspondance to: CyclosporaAMD@cdc.gov
+Please send email all correspondance to: CyclosporaAMD@cdc.gov

 ## Partnering